quat1024/incorporeal-3/README.md

 See `buildSrc/README.md` for more information.

 Keep in mind:
-* The ["xxx: Type by project" syntax](https://docs.gradle.org/current/userguide/kotlin_dsl.html#kotdsl:properties) plucks a value out of `gradle.properties`, I use this file for many project-wide properties.
+* The ["xxx: Type by project" syntax](https://docs.gradle.org/current/userguide/kotlin_dsl.html#kotdsl:properties) plucks a value out of `gradle.properties`, I use this file for many project-wide properties including the Botania version and the loader versions.
-* The current version of Botania being depended on is `1.18.2-432-SNAPSHOT`, a.k.a, basically Botania `1.18.x` `HEAD`.
-  * Jared's jenkins doesn't store `-SNAPSHOT` versions for an indefinite amount of time, so the build may break.
-  * The API surface may change out from under me, which will also cause the build to break.
-  * The Botania version may be set in `gradle.properties`.
 * I prefer to develop on Fabric first and fix Forge later.

 Having weird build issues: